Flat feet are the condition that happens due to the poor foot arch.

 Can Flat Feet be Cured?

-Most of the people who have flat feet don't experience any issues.
 But some of them might suffer from ankle, foot, knee and hip pain.

 Usually, the people who have the most issues are the ones that spend a lot of their time on their feet.